darrenjkt/model_serving/README.md

 docker logs -f modelserving
 ```

+If you go to `localhost:1234` you should see "Sklearn Model Serving with FastAPI"

 2. Get predictions via REST API call

 In your local terminal, you can then run the following